coderamen666/srd-v3.5-md/epic/epic-spells.md

 **Spellcraft DC:** This is the DC of the Spellcraft check required to cast the epic spell.
-When casting an epic spell, the character gains a +5 bonus on his or her Spellcraft check if the base seed of the epic spell is from the character's arcane school specialty or primary psionic discipline.
-The character takes a --15 penalty if the epic spell seed is from his or her prohibited arcane school.
+When casting an epic spell, the character gains a +5 bonus on his or her Spellcraft check if the base seed of the epic spell is from the character’s arcane school specialty or primary psionic discipline.
+The character takes a –15 penalty if the epic spell seed is from his or her prohibited arcane school.

 **To Develop:** The first part of this entry shows the resources in